 We suggest having one SSD each for each of these purposes:

-By doing this, you have multiple parallel pathways from the processor / RAM to your storage devices with minimal interference and bottlenecking of resources.
+Now, you have multiple parallel pathways from the processor/RAM to your storage devices with minimal interference and bottlenecking of resources.
 We go into all this, plus more detail in this article.
-In addition, we suggest having HDD or NAS storage for Archival purposes.

 Here’s how you set up your computer for optimal speed and SSD usage.

-1. Install Your OS & Programs On An SSD
+1. Install Your OS & Programs On 1 SSD

 2. Set The Photoshop Scratch Disk To Use The Scratch Disk SSD